 The independent contractor relationship between brokers and their salespeople is a longstanding tradition in the real estate industry.
 NAR supports the protection of, and efforts to further secure, the right of brokers to choose whether to classify their real estate salespeople as employees or as independent contractors.
 As a means of achieving protection of this practice, NAR encourages states to review their existing labor and employment statutes, along with their real estate statute, and determine if those laws sufficiently secure brokers' ability to classify real estate agents as independent contractors.
 In some states, it may be appropriate to urge legislatures to make a direct and unequivocal carve out for the treatment of real estate salespeople as independent contractors.
 This will help solidify the status of real estate salespeople as independent contractors and avoid future litigation challenging this practice.
 As discussed, many states, along with the federal government, already recognize real estate salespeople as nonemployees, but in light of the recent litigation regarding this matter, NAR and its membership are taking proactive measures to gain increased clarity of a real estate broker's ability to classify real estate salespeople as independent contractors.

-For additional information, questions or assistance with respect to this issue you may contact Lesley Walker, NAR Associate Counsel (lwalker@realtors.org).
+For additional information, questions, or assistance regarding this issue, you may contact Lesley Muchow, NAR Deputy General Counsel (lmuchow@nar.realtor).

 SUMMARY TABLE